Robb Stark

-Robb Stark, also known by his epithet The Young Wolf, is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, and its HBO television adaptation Game of Thrones, where he is portrayed by Richard Madden.
+Robb Stark, also known by his epithet, The Young Wolf, is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin and its HBO television adaptation Game of Thrones, in which he is portrayed by Richard Madden.

 Introduced in A Game of Thrones (1996), Robb is the eldest son and heir of Lord Eddard Stark of Winterfell and Lady Catelyn Stark.
 He subsequently appeared in Martin's A Clash of Kings (1998) and A Storm of Swords (2000).
 After his father is executed on the order of King Joffrey Baratheon, Robb is crowned King in the North by his bannermen and wages a war against the Iron Throne.
 Robb's subsequent betrayal and murder at an event known as the Red Wedding shocked both book readers and television audiences alike.

 Character

 Description

-At the beginning of A Game of Thrones, Robb is 14 years of age (increased to 17 in the TV series).
-As the oldest legitimate son of Eddard Stark and his wife Catelyn, Robb is raised as the heir to the ancient House Stark of Winterfell, which holds dominion over the North, one of the Seven Kingdoms of Westeros.
+At the beginning of A Game of Thrones, Robb Stark is 14 years of age (increased to 17 in the TV series).
+As the oldest legitimate son of Eddard Stark and his wife, Catelyn, Robb is raised as the heir to the ancient House Stark of Winterfell, which holds dominion over the North, one of the Seven Kingdoms of Westeros.
 Trained by Winterfell's master-at-arms Ser Rodrik Cassel, Robb is a talented rider, swordsman, and lancer.
-He has five siblings: younger sisters Sansa and Arya, younger brothers Bran and Rickon, and a bastard half-brother Jon Snow.
-He is also a close friend to Eddard's ward Theon Greyjoy.
+He has five siblings: younger sisters Sansa and Arya, younger brothers Bran and Rickon, and a bastard half-brother, Jon Snow.
+He is also a close friend to Eddard's ward, Theon Greyjoy.
 Robb is accompanied by his direwolf, Grey Wind.
-Like most of his siblings, Robb favors his mother's House Tully features over that of House Stark.
-He is strong and fast with a stocky build, blue eyes and thick auburn hair.
+Like most of his siblings, Robb favors his mother's House Tully features over those of House Stark.
+He is strong and fast with a stocky build, blue eyes, and thick auburn hair.